Our Tax Policy

 CENTRAL ENGLAND CO-OPERATIVE LIMITED

-As a responsible business, the Society is committed to paying the right amount of tax at the right time.
-Each element of the Tax Policy is consistent with the Society’s values and in particular, the value openness and honesty as a way of working.
+As a responsible business, the Society is committed to paying the right amount of tax at the right time and disclosing all relevant facts and circumstances to the taxation authorities, as well as claiming reliefs and incentives where available.
+Each element of the Taxation Policy is consistent with the Society’s values and in particular, the value of openness and honesty, as a way of working.

-• takes a responsible and transparent approach to the management of its tax affairs;
+• takes a responsible and transparent approach to the management of its significant taxation issues;

-- will not exploit or bend the rules, or use contrived or artificial structures to reduce the Society’s tax liabilities;
+• will not use contrived or artificial structures to reduce the Society’s taxation liabilities;

-- will only engage in reasonable tax planning that is aligned with commercial and economic activity and does not lead to an abusive result;
+• will only engage in reasonable taxation planning that is aligned with commercial and economic activity and does not lead to an abusive result;

-- where appropriate, will take advantage of tax incentives and reliefs for the purpose for which they are intended, in order to act in the best interests of the Society as a whole, whilst at all times showing respect for the intention and letter of the law;
+• where appropriate, take advantage of taxation incentives and reliefs for the purpose for which they are intended, in order to act in the best interests of the Society as a whole and whilst, at all times showing respect for the intention and letter of the law;

-- maintains an open, honest and co-operative relationship with HMRC, particularly on matters of tax uncertainty; has the relevant skills and knowledge on tax matters and access to independent professional advice when necessary; and
+• has the relevant skills and knowledge on taxation matters and access to independent professional advice when necessary;

-- will report to its Members, as is practicable, the Tax Policy in order to foster a greater understanding of the Society’s tax obligations.
+• will report to its Members, as soon as it is practicable, the Taxation Policy in order to foster a greater understanding of the Society’s tax obligations;

 • will seek to reduce the level of taxation risk arising from its operations as far as reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its taxation obligations;

 • will provide appropriate training for colleagues who have responsibility for performing activities that relate to taxation processes.